PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 - vendor" > qaConfig/phpstan.neon

-The PHP-QA-CI defaults are generally more extensive than Symfony's defaults, including additional static analysis rules and stricter coding standards.
+The PHP-QA-CI defaults are more comprehensive than Symfony's defaults.
+You get additional static analysis rules and stricter coding standards.

 Advanced Features